 It is certainly true that Davy was writing privately – for the most part – in the letters on the lamp, certainly in the letters to John Hodgson and John Buddle, which are among the least guarded of his entire correspondence.
 Davy also had had previous problems with issues of priority – but priority is an issue for men of science generally at this time (at all times?).
-On the question of Davy’s intolerance of other rivals and his making of enemies, there was a previous episode in Davy’s career that may be of interest.
+As Gary mentions here, on the question of Davy’s intolerance of other rivals and his making of enemies, there was a previous episode in Davy’s career that may be of interest.

 In July 1812, Davy signed articles establishing his partnership in a gunpowder manufactory, with his close friend John George Children and another friend, James Burton.
 It seems that Davy originally intended to be a full partner in the venture; he wrote to his brother John on the matter of money that he had lent him on 15 October 1811: ‘please consider it as a loan which you shall repay when you are a rich physician & I a poor gunpowder merchant’.

-By 1815, Davy’s reputation and wealth were secure: he had given up his paid positions at the Royal Institution and elsewhere and now lived the life of a gentleman, moving from one fishing and shooting party to the next at the aristocratic houses to which he and his wife were invited.
+This is interesting to mull over.
+Davy’s reputation and wealth were now secure at this point in his life: he had given up his paid positions at the Royal Institution and elsewhere and now lived the life of a gentleman, moving from one fishing and shooting party to the next at the aristocratic houses to which he and his wife were invited.
 There is a touch of vanity and pride perhaps – as well as genuine humanitarian desire to help – in Davy’s responding to the call of the coal mine owners when they wrote to ask him to put his mind to the task of making mining safer.
 His first letter to them is full of confidence – he is sure that he can help and is excited by the prospect of such an enquiry.
 In his subsequent dealings with Stephenson there is of course the very real prospect that Davy believed Stephenson had stolen his idea, but the fact that he cannot countenance the idea that Stephenson may have come up with a very similar idea completely independently does not show Davy to his best advantage.

 © Lancaster University